Archie Williams High School: History

-Name change

 During the protests against police brutality and racism that followed the murder of George Floyd, school officials initiated a process to consider changing the name of Sir Francis Drake High School, citing "the racist and violent acts of Francis Drake, a slave trader, slave owner, and colonizer, and the legacy of white supremacy he represents," and noting that "honoring such a person is counter to the values held by our community and counter to the lessons and values we wish our students and colleagues to learn."
 During the renaming process, the school adopted the temporary name "High School 1327", a reference to its address.
-On May 6, 2021, an elected school committee composed of students, parents and staff voted unanimously to rename the school after former teacher and Olympic athlete Archie Williams.
-The Tamalpais United School District Board of Trustees unanimously approved the new name on May 11, 2021.
+On May 6, 2021, an elected school committee composed of students, parents and staff voted to rename the school after former teacher and Olympic athlete Archie Williams.
+The Tamalpais United School District Board of Trustees unanimously approved the new name five days later.

 School awards

-In 1990 the school was designated as a Next Century School by RJR Nabisco Foundation for its "entrepreneurship in education."
-Drake was one of thirty schools to receive this award.
+In 1990, Archie Williams High School was designated as a Next Century School by RJR Nabisco Foundation for its "entrepreneurship in education."
+It was one of 30 schools to receive this award.

-In 1999 Drake High School was designated as a California Distinguished School.
+In 1999, Archie Williams High School was designated as a California Distinguished School.

-In 2003 Drake was the first high school to be recognized has a Bay Area Green Business School for its environmental awareness around campus.
+In 2003, Archie Williams was the first high school to be recognized has a Bay Area Green Business School for its environmental awareness around campus.

 Extracurricular activities

 Basketball

-In 1982 both the boys and girls basketball teams took the state division II title.
-The boys basketball team returned to the states championship in 2014 but lost.
+In 1982, both the boys' and girls' basketball teams took the state division II title.
+The boys' team returned to the states championship in 2014 but lost.

-Jolly Roger / The Pitch
+The Pitch

 The school newspaper, originally named the Jolly Roger, is published almost every month.
 The 1986-87 edition was a winner of Columbia University’s Silver Crown Award for high school newspapers in 1988.
 The Jolly Roger has been a regular recipient of the Medalist rating, given to the top 5% among high school newspapers in its class in United States.

 Following the school's name change in 2021, the newspaper also changed its name from Jolly Roger to The Pitch.

-Mountain Biking Club
+Mountain biking club

 The school's NICA NorCal League mountain bike team is notable for being one of the first in the nation and has won numerous regional and statewide competitions.
-The team is eleven-time NorCal League champions (2004, 2006, 2009–2017) and eight-time California State champions (2009-2012, 2015–2018).
+The team is 11-time NorCal League champions (2004, 2006, 2009–2017) and eight-time California State champions (2009–2012, 2015–2018).